 Fix: The Remote Computer requires network level authentication

 1. Press Windows + R, type “sysdm.cpl” and press Enter.
-You will be in the systems properties.
+You will be in the system properties.

-1. Press Apply to save to changes and exit.
-Now try logging into the remote computer again and check if the problem is solved.
+1. Press Apply to save the changes and exit.
+Now try logging into the remote computer again to see if the problem is resolved.

-1. Press Windows + R, type “regedit” in the dialogue box and press Enter to launch the registry editor.
+1. Press Windows + R, type “regedit” in the dialogue box, and press Enter to open the registry editor.

-2. Once in the registry editor, click on File > Connect Network Registry.
+2. In the registry editor, click File > Connect Network Registry.
 Enter the details of the remote computer and try connecting.

-1. Once you are connected, navigate to the following file path:
+1. Once connected, navigate to the following file path:

 SecurityLayer